-The editor of the Cosmopolis issue on “Decolonizing the Academy” is Dag Herbjørnsrud: A global historian of ideas.
-He is the founder of Center for Global and Comparative History of Ideas (SGOKI): sgoki.org/no/english/ Latest journal article: “Beyond decolonizing: global intellectual history and reconstruction of a comparative method” (Global Intellectual History, May 2019).
+The editor of the Cosmopolis issue on “Decolonizing the Academy” is Dag Herbjørnsrud, a global historian of ideas.
+Herbjørnsrud is the founder of Center for Global and Comparative History of Ideas (SGOKI): sgoki.org/no/english/ Latest journal article: “Beyond decolonizing: global intellectual history and reconstruction of a comparative method” (Global Intellectual History, May 2019).
 Latest Aeon article: «First women of philsopsophy» (reg. the Global South, Dec.
 2018).
 E-mail: email@example.com

-The editor-in-chief of Cosmopolis is Paul Ghils: Former editor, Transnational associations/Associations transnationales, UAI, Brussels.
+The editor-in-chief of Cosmopolis is Paul Ghils, a former editor of Transnational associations/Associations transnationales, UAI, Brussels.
 E-mail: firstname.lastname@example.org

 Ngũgĩ wa Thiong’o: Decolonising the mind: The Politics of Language in African Literature (1986)

 Gayatri Chakravorty Spivak: Can the subaltern speak?
 (1988)

 Kimberle Crenshaw: «Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of

 Antidiscrimination Doctrine, Feminist Theory and Antiracist Politics» (1989)

 Linda Tuhiwai Smith: Decolonising Methodologies: Research and Indigenous Peoples (1999)

 Kimberle Brown:Writing the Black Revolutionary Diva: Women’s Subjectivity and the Decolonizing Text (2010)

 Walter Mignolo: The Darker Side of Western Modernity: Global Futures, Decolonial Options (2011)